mabesi/basic_nft/README.md

 ## :speech_balloon: Description

-<p align="justify">This DApp is a frontend built with React to serve as a user interface for Smart Contract that implements the [ERC-721A](https://www.erc721a.org/) standard, Azuki's NFT standard, that supports minting multiple tokens for close to the cost of one.</p>
+This DApp is a frontend built with React to serve as a user interface for Smart Contract that implements the [ERC-721A](https://www.erc721a.org) standard, Azuki's NFT standard, that supports minting multiple tokens for close to the cost of one.

 <table>
     <tr>